AllenInstitute/PeakRankR/README.md

 /allen/programs/celltypes/Astrocytes-1.bw  | Astrocytes-1
 /allen/programs/celltypes/Astrocytes-2.bw  | Astrocytes-2

-Note: The sample_id column should match the group_by_column_name values!
+Note: 1.
+The sample_id column should match the group_by_column_name values
+      2. All arguments to the function are mandatory